-The lectures and the labs will delivered in person on campus.
-All course material including lecture notes, slides and assignment/lab details will be available on Nexus.
+The lectures and tests will delivered in person on campus.
+All course material including lecture notes, slides and assignment details will be available on Nexus.

-All labs and assignments are to be submitted electronically via Nexus, no other submission methods will be accepted.
-Assignments and labs may include programming questions, as well a theory.
-All coding is to be submitted in .java format, and any written work in .pdf format.
-Further details and submission procedures will be stated in each lab/assignment.
-Students are responsible for backing up and protecting their lab and assignment work.
+All assignments are to be submitted electronically via Nexus, no other submission methods will be accepted.
+Assignments may include programming questions, as well as design or theory.
+Further details and submission procedures will be stated in each assignment.
+Students are responsible for backing up and protecting their assignment work.